catgirlfighter/nekopaw/README.md

-# nekopaw
-About Graber 2 "Nekopaw"
+# About Graber 2 "Nekopaw"

 Win32 utility with visual interface for saving images from any galleries (like standart *booru, devintart, pixiv and other).
 Program based on script-files with algorithms to access needed resources.